- Registers are types of computer memory.

 - Few of them are connected to LEDs, few are connected to other devices on board

-- Once a pin connected to an LED in right polarity and a high voltage applied to that pin that’s the only case LED will glow
+- Once a pin is connected to an LED in right polarity and a high voltage is applied to that pin that’s the only case LED will glow

 Reading the Reference Manual (RTRM)

-Whenever we start learning a new programming language, using a new hardware or buy a new cell phone.
+Whenever we start learning a new programming language, using new hardware, or buying a new cell phone.
 Its documentation/guide is must read/follow thing to take full advantage of that.